soulmachines/smiossamples/README.md

 ======================
 Approx example coordinates
 <1> x1: 100, y1: 100, x2: 150, y2: 150
 - As this content is displayed within the frame of the Remote View, if Content Awareness is enabled it will cut to a different position to attempt to prevent the content appearing on top of the Persona.
-If the Id of the Content is referenced in conversation, the Persona will glance or gesture at the coordinates.
+If the Id of the Content is referenced in conversation, the Persona will gesture at the coordinates.

 <2> x1: 300, y1: 200, x2: 350, y1: 250
 - As this content is displayed within the frame of the Remote View, if Content Awareness is enabled it will cut to a different position to attempt to prevent the content appearing on top of the Persona.
-If the Id of the Content is referenced in conversation, the Persona will glance or gesture at the coordinates.
+If the Id of the Content is referenced in conversation, the Persona will gesture at the coordinates.

 <3> x1: 200, y1: 400, x2: 250, y2: 450
 - As this coordinate is outside of the Remote View, the Persona will not need to avoid this.